rebkwok/kpcli/README.md

 KEEPASSDB=/path/to/workdb.kdbx
 ```

+By default, passwords copied to the clipboard will timeout after 5 seconds.
+To change the
+timeout, provide a `KEYPASSDB_TIMEOUT` config or environment variable.

 ### Environment Variables
 If no config.ini file exists, **kpcli** will attempt to find config in the environment variables
 `KEEPASSDB`, `KEYPASSDB_KEYFILE` and `KEEPASSDB_PASSWORD` (falling back to a prompt for the password).